Bemelmans Bar: Drinks

 As of 2021, the most-requested drink at Bemelmans is a martini, almost always dirty, and often very dirty.
 The bartenders make an estimated 1,000 martinis per night there; the head bartender Luis Serrano estimated about 80 percent of customers order one on a weekend.
 The bar also became known for The Carlyle Punch, once its signature cocktail, though no longer on the menu.
 Martinis were not always the most popular drink; in prior decades it was Black Russians, scotch on the rocks, gin & tonics, and vodka-tonics; Manhattans also came close to the popularity of martinis there at one time.

 Recent drinks have included The Gillespie, named for Chris Gillespie (a long-time entertainer at the bar) and made with Hudson Manhattan Rye, lime juice, rosemary ginger syrup, ginger beer, and egg white.
 The JFK Daiquiri, another served at Bemelmans, was inspired by the daiquiri, one of John F. Kennedy's favorite drinks.
-Drinks and food are expensive: cocktails averaged $23-25 in 2016.
+Drinks and food are expensive: cocktails averaged $23–25 in 2016.

 In 2013, Saunders-created drinks including the Gin-Gin Mule and Old Cuban remained as specialty features at Bemelmans.

 History

+20th century

 The bar was created and named for Ludwig Bemelmans in the 1940s, and opened in 1947.
 Bemelmans was the author and illustrator of Madeline, and was formerly a restaurateur and hotel employee.
 Robert Huyot, the hotel's general manager, was a friend of Bemelmans, and asked him to paint the bar's murals in exchange for 18 months' stay at the hotel for him and his family (the duration required to complete the murals).

 In 1989, the hotel celebrated the 50th anniversary of the first Madeline book with a party at the bar.

+Early 21st century

 In 2001, the hotel changed ownership and the bar closed for renovations.
 Woodwork and leather were restored, nicotine was scraped from the walls, and a layer of 24-karat gold leaf was applied to the bar's ceilings.
 Amid the renovations, the hotel hired star bartender Dale DeGroff to reinvigorate the cocktail program, and he had Audrey Saunders, his protégé, oversee a new drink menu with new flavors and homemade ginger beer.

 Around 2005, the bar dedicated several afternoons per week for children and their adult guests.
 The events, called The Madeline Experience, involved lunch, afternoon tea, shrimp arranged in two straight lines (like the schoolgirls in Madeline) an Eiffel Tower sundae, piano music, and storytelling.
 In 2007, the event was revived as the Madeline Tea Party at Bemelmans Bar, taking place on Saturdays and Sundays.
 The event was again held in 2019, on the 80th anniversary of Madeline's publication.